unosquare/swan-aspnetcore/README.md

 ### UseFallback

 Uses the fallback to redirect everything without extension.
 When the application encountered something without an extension this will help to redirect to the index page or where ever you define to.
+It's like when a url that is not handled it will automatically redirect to the fallback, the default is index.html.

 ```csharp
 // Redirect anything without extension to index.html